Drumcree conflict: 1985

-On Saint Patrick's Day 1985 the Saint Patrick's Accordion Band (a local Catholic marching band) was given permission to parade a two-mile "circuit" of the mainly Catholic area.
+On Saint Patrick's Day 1985, the Saint Patrick's Accordion Band (a local Catholic marching band) was given permission to parade a two-mile "circuit" of the mainly Catholic area.
 However, a small part of the two-mile route (about 150 yards of Park Road) was lined with Protestant-owned houses.
 Arnold Hatch, the town's Ulster Unionist Party mayor, demanded the march be banned.
 When the police let it go ahead, Hatch and a small group of loyalists staged a sit-down protest on Park Road.
 The police forced the band to turn around.
 That evening, the band again tried to march the route.
 Although the protesters had gone, police again stopped the band and there was a confrontation between police and residents.
 Following this incident, Portadown Catholics boosted their campaign to ban Orange marches from Obins Street.
 Social Democratic and Labour Party (SDLP) politician Bríd Rodgers described this incident as "pivotal" in the escalation of the parade dispute.

+1985 was the first time the band had been given permission to march the route, following a high-profile campaign backed by Bríd Rogers which saw letters posted to senior politicians in Britain, the Republic of Ireland, and United States.
+Growing cooperation between Ireland and the United Kingdom developing into what became the Anglo-Irish Agreement provided the context for the RUC relenting on the issue, although on the condition the band complete their route in the predominantly Catholic area without displaying the Irish tricolour or have any accompanying supporters.
+The frustration of Catholic residents at the ban was amplified by the RUC facilitating Orange Order marches in the area every year.
+Residents complained that the only time Obins Street was cleaned by the local council was the week before the Twelfth of July, and the RUC would order residents to remove their cars from the street to give loyalist marchers an unobstructed passage.
+Residents were reportedly confined to their homes curfew-style for the duration of the parade.
+Anger was intensified by the way the bands (especially drummers) intensified their playing as they passed the parochial house where local priests lived, and Orangeman and supporters allegedly breaking away from the parade to urinate on its walls.
+The presence of the overwhelmingly Protestant Ulster Defence Regiment (UDR) exacerbated tensions; residents claimed that UDR soldiers verbally and physically assaulted members of the Catholic community, particularly on the way to and from mass.